rightjs/rightjs-docs/docs/en/docs/dom/element.md

 # Element

-The dom-element unit in RightJS is called `Element` and it handles all the dom-element extensions.
+The DOM element unit in RightJS is called `Element` and it handles all the DOM element extensions.

 ## Additional Methods

-If you use RightJS own methods and functions to navigate around elements, then all the extensions on selected elements will be available automatically and immediately.
+If you use RightJS' own methods and functions to navigate around elements, all the extensions on selected elements will be available automatically and immediately.

-The only exception is the cases when you take an element from outside of the RightJS stack.
-Say, you assign an event handler directly in an element attribute, or you receive a dom-element that was found by another script.
+The only exceptions are cases when you take an element from outside the RightJS stack, say you assign an event handler directly in an element attribute or you receive a DOM element that was found by another script.
-In those cases you need to call the `$()` function on those elements at least once to make all the additional methods to appear.
+In these cases you need to call the `$()` function on those elements at least once to make all the additional methods available.

-## Set Methods And Chains
+## Set Methods and Chains

-All the set-methods in RightJS return a reference to the object they belong to, this way you can easily create chains of calls like that
+All the set-methods in RightJS return a reference to the object they belong to, this way you can easily create chains of calls like:

     $('some-element').on("click", function() {})
       .setStyle({fontSize: '200%'})